unsik6/Algorithms_Codes/README.md

 # Outline

 &nbsp;&nbsp;This repository contains the source codes about implementation of some algorithms or data structurses that I need to know to study something about an algorithm.
-The source codes are written by me, referencing the original paper sugesting the source codes ore some papers referencing the original paper.
+The source codes are written by me, referencing the original paper sugesting the source codes or some papers referencing the original paper.

 ## Contents